Apply for Membership in the ACM Future of Computing Academy

 ACM FCA was created to foster the next generation of ACM leaders and help shape the future directions of ACM.
 As part of that leadership development, it defines and implements pilot projects that address challenging issues facing the organization, the field, and society in general.
 The focus is on harnessing collective volunteer action to pilot new initiatives that can carry ACM into the future.
 At the same time, FCA members interact with ACM leaders and learn about or participate in a range of existing initiatives.
 Thus, FCA members have the opportunity to perform valuable services to the community while expanding their professional networks and leadership experience.

 ACM FCA consists of talented young professionals from academia, research labs, established companies, and startups who are committed to making a positive and lasting impact on ACM and the global computing profession.
 Our members are good at leading and excellent at executing.
 We also realize that true leadership involves sacrifice, and that making change involves extensive effort.
-In its first 2 years, ACM FCA created podcasts, organized summits, developed research manifestos, and created a new CrashCourse on AI (to be released August 2019).
+In its first 2 years, ACM FCA created podcasts, organized summits, developed research manifestos, and created a new CrashCourse on AI video series.
 Read about some of our activities on the FCA website.

 ACM Queue’s “Research for Practice” consistently serves up expert-curated guides to the best of computing research, and relates these breakthroughs to the challenges that software engineers face every day.
 This installment of RfP is by Anna Wiedemann, Nicole Forsgren, Manuel Wiesche, Heiko Gewald, and Helmut Krcmar.
 Titled “The DevOps Phenomenon,” this RfP gives an overview of stories from across the industry about software organizations overcoming the early hurdles of adopting DevOps practices, and coming out on the other side with tighter integration between their software and operations teams, faster delivery times for new software features, and achieving a higher level of stability.